jaimeechevarria/jaimeechevarria.github.io/_posts/2018-06-25-aircraft-trajectory-optimization.md

 #### Multiple segments

-The example shown corresponds to the 3D segment of Abu Dhabi Red Bull Air Race 2017 track.
+The simple airtrack segment used in the previous sections corresponds to the 3D segment of Abu Dhabi Red Bull Air Race 2017 track.
 This optimization was performed on a single segment.
 Multiple control waypoints can be set in order to perform an optimization of the entire track composed of various segments.
-An example race track with six control waypoints is shown in the following figures.
+An example race track with six control waypoints is shown in the following figures (this track does not correspond with any real track).

 <figure>
     <p align="center"><img src="/assets/img/article_images/rbar_026.png" width="80%"></p>